griffithlab/pVACtools/docs/pvacseq/features.rst

 Cleavage position predictions are added with optional processing through NetChop.

 Stability predictions can be added if desired by the user.
-These predictions are obtained via NetMHCstab.
+These predictions are obtained via NetMHCstabpan.